Johnson Family Hall: Description

 Johnson Family Hall is a four-story 68,000 square feet large and hosts 225 undergraduate women.
 Designed by Mackey Mitchell Architects, it is built in modern collegiate gothic architecture in the campus tradition, and is fashioned along the line of projects by Kervick and Fagan and Maginnis & Walsh.
 Among the features it offers its residents are a community chapel, a formal reading room, study spaces, lounges, kitchens on every floor.
 The first floor is mostly dedicated to communal spaces while the basement hosts food options, a gym, laundry and storage areas.
 Rooms come in both singles, doubles, and quads.
 The space also houses apartments for the rector, priest-in-residence and faculty-in-residence and the rest of the hall staff.

 Notre Dame has an undergraduate hall system which blends the residential college system and the house system.
 All first-year students are placed in one of the 32 halls upon enrollment, and students rarely switch halls.
 Each hall has its own spirit, tradition, mascot, sport teams, events, dances and reputation.
-Johnson Family Hall's mascot is the valkyrie, while its colors are blue and white.
-Johnson Family Hall signature event is the Johnson Family Feud, while its charity event is the Lenten Mission Awareness Project, which supports the education of young women in Bangladesh.
+Johnson Family Hall's mascot is the valkyrie, while its colors are navy and light blue.
+Johnson Family Hall host two signature events.
+The first is the Johnson Family Feud—a Notre Dame rendition of the hit show Family Feud where dorms compete for the Golden Valkyrie.
+The second is "Ride of the Valks" a tradition of running through the Notre Dame Library Reflection Pool early in the morning of the first home game.